BartMassey/wordle5/README.md

 idea is to take a naïve Python Wordle5 solver inspired by Matt Parker's Python solver and speed it up.

-This version tries to "prune" the pseudovowels themselves to reduce the set size.
-It produces no gain on the currently-computed pseudovowels.
-The Python here runs in about 710ms.
-The Rust here runs in about 11ms.
-The speedup for Rust is about 65×.
+This version uses greedy pruning to produce an extra set of 7 pseudovowels.
+This set is used along with the original set of 9 pseudovowels in vowel pruning.
+The Python here runs in about 373ms.
+The Rust here runs in about 9ms.
+The speedup for Rust is about 40×.

-The timing data is quite suspect at this point: have confirmed that it is not being measured accurately.
-Different tooling is needed.

 This work is made available under the "MIT License".
 Please see the file `LICENSE.txt` in this distribution for license